Frequently Asked Questions

 When is the best time to attend Hypnobirthing classes?

 The answer is anytime!
 However the ideal time is between 22 and 32 weeks of pregnancy.
 This allows you to have enough time to practice the techniques, but also means that the course is still fresh in your mind.
 If you are further along than this you can still absolutely join a course - it's never too late!

 Should my partner attend?

 Bring yourself and your partner/birth support.
-Our courses very much involve the partner, and their love and support can be a very important part of your birth experience.
+Our courses very much involve the partner, and their support can be a very important part of your birth experience.
 Your birth partner may be your partner, friend, sister, mother or anyone who you feel will best support you during your pregnancy and birth.
 You are also most welcome to attend classes solo if you prefer.

 What if I can't attend the group course dates?